rbms-bsc/DCRMR/_pages/Phys-desc/Dimensions.md

 >Example:
 ><CITE>22 x 28 cm, folded to 22 x 10 cm</CITE>

 <a name="5.21.7.3">5.21.7.3</a> If the sheet is not folded as issued, or in cases of uncertainty, do not record the height x width when folded.
-If the folded dimensions are important, record this information in note on dimensions of item.
+If the folded dimensions are important, record this information in [note on dimensions of item](/DCRMR/notes-on-items/Note-on-dimesions-of-item/) (see [8.25.3.3](/DCRMR/notes-on-items/Note-on-dimesions-of-item/#8.25.3.3)).

 >Example:
 ><CITE>24 x 38 cm</CITE>